FirebirdSQL/jaybird/devdoc/jdp/jdp-2019-01-jaybird-design-proposal.md

 - Proposed for: (proposed Jaybird version to implement this)
 - Deferred indefinitely : not implemented nor proposed for a version; likely the feature described will never be implemented
+- Updated: (date) -- the last date a previously published document was updated

+  This should be used only for textual corrections (i.e. typo fixes), for (minor) changes which do not affect anything for application versions released after the original publish date, or for living documents.

 The status section should also reference the JDP(s) it updates or replaces: